pomle/megamanjs/README.md

 # megamanjs

 Project that aims at remaking Megaman 2 in JavaScript using WebGL as renderer.

+Follow the project blog at https://medium.com/recreating-megaman-2-using-js-webgl

-###Running locally in Chrome
+####Running locally in Chrome

 To run project locally without a web server, Chrome needs to be started with --allow-file-access-from-files flag.